cozygene/SLIViT/README.md

 # Usage instructions

 Before using SLIViT, please make sure to have an appropriate conda environment with the relevant packages properly installed.
-Our model is implemented using PyTorch, and this repository supports PyTorch GPU implementation.
+Pre-trained and fine-tuned models can be downloaded from <a href="https://drive.google.com/drive/folders/1SmmVeGaM7DU2pmLRM-4HVVWb6E8iSwtP?usp=sharing">here.</a> Our model is implemented using PyTorch, and this repository supports PyTorch GPU implementation.

 ## Setting up the environment